Never Show Them Your Knuckles | Pickleball Grip Strategy & Tips

 Knuckles-down mechanics are less about learning new motions and more about cleaning up what your wrist is already trying to do.
 You’re not rebuilding your stroke; you’re giving it rails to run on so it stops leaving the track under pressure.

-I coach this in three layers: how your hand shakes the paddle, how your wrist sits between shots, and how you move your feet so the wrist doesn’t have to bail you out.
+I coach this in three layers: how your hand holds the paddle, how your wrist sits between shots, and how your feet protect that wrist picture.
 Most players only think about the last moment at contact; the real magic happens in the seconds before, when your wrist is either calm and ready or already twisted toward disaster.

 - Handshake first.